Football in England: 19th century developments

+In the second half of the century, a culture of independent "football clubs" began to thrive.
+It was through the spread of football in elite social groups that allowed the growth of such clubs.
+It was common for sons descendant of elite locals to return to their home from school and form their own clubs.

-Particularly in London and Sheffield, with Sheffield Football Club, founded in 1857, is recognised today as the world's oldest surviving independent football club.
-The example of Sheffield F.C., which published its first set of laws in 1859, soon led to a proliferation of clubs in and around the city playing "Sheffield rules".
+Sheffield Football Club, founded in 1857, is recognised today as the world's oldest surviving independent football club.
+It published its first set of laws in 1859 which soon led to a proliferation of clubs in and around the city playing "Sheffield rules".
 Sheffield hosted the world's first multi-team football tournament, the Youdan Cup, in 1867.

 In general, each football club, school or university tended to have its own rules, which might differ on such fundamental questions as whether to follow the example of Rugby School by allowing the ball to be carried, with players carrying the ball being allowed to be "hacked" (kicked in the shins) by their opponents.
 The desire of football clubs for a common code was the impetus behind the foundation of the Football Association (FA) in 1863.

-Within the FA, there was an acrimonious debate between the "hacking" and "non-hacking" clubs.
+Within the nascent FA, there was an acrimonious debate between the "hacking" and "non-hacking" clubs.
 When the first meetings were held to discuss the FA's laws of football, the "hackers" were in the ascendancy, but the publication of the 1863 set of Cambridge rules (which forbade hacking) enabled the "non-hackers" to prevail and the FA's first Laws of the Game, published in December 1863, banned hacking and carrying the ball.
-The FA, initially dominated by London-based clubs, saw its influence gradually spread over the country by the success of FA Cup, first contested in the 1871–72 season.
+The FA, initially dominated by London-based clubs, saw its influence gradually spread over the country through the success of the FA Cup, first contested in the 1871–72 season.

+But it should also be noted that most of the clubs that preferred “hacking” and “carrying” the ball, such as Blackheath Football Club, carried on playing their rugby-type game and they went on to form their own official association in England, the Rugby Football Union, in January 1871.
+This was followed by the adoption by the RFU of their own codified set of laws of the game of rugby in June 1871.